 A Seller/Servicer must service each Mortgage that the Seller/Servicer has sold to Freddie Mac and has agreed to service for Freddie Mac in accordance with the standards set forth in the Guide (including amendments to Servicing provisions of the Guide that Freddie Mac has made since Freddie Mac purchased the Mortgage) and any applicable Purchase Contract.
 All of a Seller/Servicer's obligations to service Mortgages for Freddie Mac will be considered to constitute, and will be performed pursuant to, a unitary, indivisible master Servicing contract, and the Servicing obligations assumed under any Purchase Contract will be deemed to be merged into, and will be performed under, the same unitary, indivisible master Servicing contract.
-The Seller/Servicer agrees that any failure to service any Mortgage in accordance with the terms of the unitary, indivisible master Servicing contract, or any breach of any of the Seller/Servicer's obligations under any aspect of the unitary, indivisible master Servicing contract, will be deemed to constitute a breach of the entire contract and will entitle Freddie Mac to terminate the contract.
+The Seller/Servicer agrees that any failure to service any Mortgage in accordance with the terms of the unitary, indivisible master Servicing contract, or any breach of any of the Seller/Servicer's obligations under any aspect of the unitary, indivisible master Servicing contract and will entitle Freddie Mac to terminate the contract.